 12. Store in a cookie tin.

 This article was posted on Thursday, December 22nd, 2016 at 6:59 pm and is filed under Christmas Cookies, Cookies, Countries & Cultures, Desserts, Recipes of the World, Swiss Basler Brunsli, Switzerland.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply